JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ' ========================================================================================
 ' The HueSaturationLightness effecty enables you to change the hue, saturation, and lightness ' of a bitmap.
-To specify the magnitudes of the changes in hue, saturation, and lightness, ' pass a HueSaturationLightnessParams structure to the GdipSetEffectParameters function.
+To specify the magnitudes of the changes in hue, saturation, and lightness, ' pass a HueSaturationLightnessParams structure to the SetParameters method.
 ' ========================================================================================
 SUB Example_BitmapHueSaturationLightnessEffect (BYVAL hdc AS HDC)